10 Top Website Design Tips From Mooncascade

 Nielsen’s pointers can be applied to many digital products, but we’ll be focusing on web design as we cover them in this article.
-Let’s jump right in and see what they are.
+Let’s jump right in and see what they are, as Mooncascade present our list of 10 top website design tips!

 1. Keep your system’s status visible.

+The first of our website design tips for today involves keeping the user informed.
 Your website should always say what it’s doing as it works.
-Keeping your system’s status visible allows users to feel in control of what’s happening, take the appropriate actions to reach their goals, and, ultimately, better trust your product.
+Keeping your system’s status visible allows users to feel in control of what’s happening, take the appropriate actions to reach their goals, and ultimately, trust your product more.

 Is your website loading a lot of data?
 That’s fine, as long as people are aware and can follow its progress.
 Did someone just use your contact form?
 Let them know their message was sent successfully.
 Did they mistype an address and get a 404 error?
 Tell them what happened and offer ways to move forward.